NSTechBytes/detect-desktop/README.md

 # 🖥️ desktop-detector

 A small Windows utility and Node.js wrapper that detects when the desktop becomes the foreground window (i.e., when all applications are minimized).

-Built in C++ and wrapped for easy use in Node.js.
+This version improves detection by distinguishing between a true "Show Desktop" (triggered via Win+D or the taskbar button) and a simple click on the desktop:

+* **Show Desktop** is recognized when

+  * Any window minimize-start event occurs within a 1-second window before desktop activation (i.e., burst ≥ 1),
+  * Or via the Show Desktop button or Win+D hotkey.
+* **Plain Click** on the desktop is ignored as a Show Desktop, and only logs a simple "shown" state.

 ---

 ## ⚙️ Features

-- Detect when Windows desktop is shown or hidden (based on focus)
+* Detect when Windows desktop is shown or hidden (based on focus)
+* Distinguish "Show Desktop" (key/button) from ordinary clicks
-- Exposes a clean JavaScript API for use in Node.js
+* Exposes a clean JavaScript API for use in Node.js
-- Optional `--quiet` and `--log` CLI flags
+* Optional `--quiet` and `--log` CLI flags
-- Useful for desktop automation, screen management, or shell enhancements

 ---